-Over the past six to nine months, Gartner has brought about a huge change in process in their customer insights and reference programme and renamed it Gartner Peer Insights.
+In 2016, Gartner brought about a vast change in process in their customer insights and reference programme, and renamed it Gartner Peer Insights.

-The 'due diligence' process they have adopted is intended to replace the old process of Gartner Research analysts having to chase (and chase.
-And CHASE!) the customers of those companies that were undergoing reviews for Gartner's flagship reports like the Magic Quadrant (MQ), Critical Capabilities report, or any Vendor Rating or industry analysis Gartner builds out.
+The 'due diligence' process they adopted is intended to replace an old process.
+Gartner research analysts had to chase (and chase, and CHASE) reference customers of those companies who were providing reviews for Gartner's flagship reports like the Magic Quadrant (MQ), Critical Capabilities report, or any Vendor Rating or industry analysis Gartner builds out.

-When I attended a recent IIAR professional forum on the topic in December 2016, the question many AR Pro's were posing was - is this a (virtual) dumbing-down of customer insight and reviews?
-How will they ensure it is free from tampered reviews and free of vendor influence (something the old process conducted behind closed doors, was hard to disprove)?
-And is it ultimately now making the customer reviews process at Gartner a bit like TripAdvisor for IT Services?
-The response from many in the IT community has been muted so far, but a mixed response seems to be the prevailing mood in the AR community.
+At an IIAR forum in December 2016, many AR professionals asked: is it a (virtual) dumbing-down of customer insight and reviews?
+Will Gartner ensure it is free from tampered customer reviews or vendor influence (something that was hard to disprove the old process, behind closed doors)?
+Is the customer reviews process at Gartner now TripAdvisor for ICT solutions?
+Many in the IT community had a muted reaction: a mixed response remains the prevailing mood in the AR community.

-I suppose the optimist's view must be that moving to a more open and transparent system of reviewing customer software and IT goes some way to dispersing with the idea that Gartner is a closed-door ivory tower accessible only to a privileged few IT players (read: biggest) the world over.
+The optimist's view is that moving to a more open and transparent system of customers reviewing software and services goes some way to dispersing with the idea that Gartner is a closed-door ivory tower accessible only to a privileged few IT players (i.e: biggest) the world over.

-A quote from Gartner in its own right may sum it up best:
+A quote from Gartner itself may sum it up best:

 Tap into the collective knowledge and experience of IT professionals just like you.
 Free of vendor influence, Gartner Peer Insights offers detailed perspectives for every phase of the IT lifecycle - from evaluation and implementation to service and support.

-Time will only tell what this means for end-user research, is my best guess.
+Time will only tell what this means for end-user research, but not everyone is optimistic.